 6. Pestle and Mortar

-When a pestle strikes the mortar, a short time force gets exerted on the spices contained by it.
+When a pestle strikes the mortar, a short time force gets exerted on the spices contained in it.
 This force is very strong and has a small response time.
 Thus, the impulse force causes the objects present in the mortar to get crushed and break into smaller pieces.